 More and more designers and pop culture stars integrated these elements to polarize.
 Jean Paul Gaultier designed his corsets with pointed breasts and patent leather ensembles, which are still characteristic today.
 In 1990, he designed Madonna’s famous cone bra corsage, with cone-shaped cups, which she wore during her “Blonde Ambition” tour.

-When Gianni Versace presented his bondage collection in 1992, fetishists worldwide complained that the collection had brought fetish into the fashion mainstream.
+When Gianni Versace presented his bondage collection in 1992, Fetishists worldwide complained that the collection had brought fetish into the fashion mainstream.
 In the same year, fashion magazine Vogue reported that many of the world’s hottest designers drew inspiration from the field of “sexual perversion.”
 It was also Versace who played a large part in the homoeroticization of men’s fashion.

 In fact, fetish fashion came into the spotlight, was noticed by a larger target group and spread – regardless of the actual inclinations of the consumers.
 Other designers, such as Alexander McQueen and Thierry Mugler, also repeatedly took up the trend in their work to attract public attention.
 The latter even designed an underwear collection made of leather, metal and latex.